Study In Australia for university degree Australian University Directory

 • Foreign students not resident in Australia applying for admission to a bachelor degree course at Australian universities are not assessed with ATAR, a different selection system is used.

-• Foreign students who complete their final year of secondary school (HSC) in an Australian school are subject to ATAR selection criteria
+• International students who complete their final year of secondary school (HSC) in an Australian school are subject to ATAR selection criteria

 • The ATAR score from previous year is a reliable indicator of coming year’s ATAR score

-• ATAR cutoff values vary from uni to uni for the same course Eg. Maths degree
+• ATAR cutoff values vary from uni to uni for the same course Eg. Math degree

-Typically, the hardest courses to gain admission ( high ATAR ) are:
+Typically, hardest courses to gain admission ( high ATAR ) are: (in no specific order)

-• Aerospace Engineering degree ( this has limited job opportunities in Australian Economy )
+• Aerospace Engineering ( this has limited job opportunities in Australian Economy )

-• Aeronautical Engineering degree ( this has limited job opportunities in Australian Economy )
+• Aeronautical Engineering ( this has limited job opportunities in Australian Economy )

-• Space Engineering degree ( this has limited job opportunities in Australian Economy )
+• Space Engineering ( this has limited job opportunities in Australian Economy )

 • Psychology- Honours